deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 If you prefer deploying using a more advanced deploying via the command-line-interface check the :doc:`deploy with CLI <deploy-orchent>` guide.

+See the :doc:`Dashboard guide <../overview/dashboard>` for more details.

 5. Go to the API, train the model
 ---------------------------------